 If you're eating a salad and want to give your dog some lettuce from it, it's best to reconsider.
 Salads contain certain ingredients, such as onions, that are very dangerous for dogs, so you don't want to accidentally give your dog something he shouldn't eat.
 Salad dressing is another example; it contains a lot of fat and oils that your dog simply doesn't need, and it could cause problems if your pet ingests too much.
 Rather than giving your dog lettuce from a salad, stick to leaves from a head of lettuce, or bagged lettuce.

-It's worth nothing that other leafy greens similar to lettuce are potentially more hazardous to dogs.
+It's worth noting that other leafy greens similar to lettuce are potentially more hazardous to dogs.
 Kale is one example, as it contains calcium oxalate and other harmful compounds that your dog shouldn't ingest.
-Spinach, like certain types of lettuce, can provide nutrients like vitamins A, C, B, and K, but it can lead to kidney damage in large amounts.
 Cabbage also offers some nutritional value, but too much will almost certainly cause gas, and it can even affect the function of the thyroid gland if too much is ingested.

 Here's the bottom line: Don't give your dog large amounts of lettuce at one time, avoid offering lettuce from a salad, and make sure your lettuce has been washed before giving it to Fido.
 Follow these rules, and your dog should be fine.